How to Map Road Networks to Graph Nodes and Edges

 """

-edge_cypher = """
+edge_q = """

-UNWIND $edges AS e
+UNWIND $rows AS e

 MATCH (u:RoadNode {id: e.u}), (v:RoadNode {id: e.v})

-MERGE (u)-[r:CONNECTS {direction: e.dir}]->(v)
+MERGE (u)-[r:CONNECTS {dir: e.dir}]->(v)

 SET r.weight = e.weight, r.length_m = e.length_m, r.oneway = e.oneway